 Surface Design is often overlooked, as most consumers focus only on a finished product.
 There are many stages of development a patterned design idea goes through before it becomes a final product for purchase.
 The developmental stages are where new talent is needed, always.

 How do your Surface Design classes complement Debra Valencia’s?

 I focus on techniques that have been practiced in Textile and Surface Design art departments before digital applications.
 The hand-generated techniques are still needed to create original artwork that is scanned and digitally manipulated to create seamless and continuous patterns, and include hand-painted designs on paper that support and translate a given theme for various market groups.
 This approach provides the student with a heightened awareness of the design process, as it will involve researching color and design forecasting trends.

 What opportunities exist in the field of Surface Design?

 Surface Design is big business.
 Los Angeles is probably the best location to get into this art business, as we are looked upon as trendsetters internationally.
 Los Angeles serves as a design hub for all consumer market groups, including high- and middle-end apparel, swim/surf, footwear, lingerie, accessories, home furnishings, and many others.

-The Surface Design Certificate Program at Otis College Extension is a sequence of nine courses designed to offer training in the technical and creative skills required to begin a career or enhance skills in the textile/surface design field as a colorist, repeat artist, designer, or stylist.
+The Surface Design Certificate Program at Otis College Extension is a sequence of courses designed to offer training in the technical and creative skills required to begin a career or enhance skills in the textile/surface design field as a colorist, repeat artist, designer, or stylist.
 For more information about the program, please click here.